na-mi-lo/Movie-Recommender-Project/planning/README.md

 ### Goals ###

 * Present mid-project review in lab
-* Task/Goal 1: Continue working on implementing the different algorithms (if needed)
+* Task/Goal 1: Research more into Lasso Regression
+* Task/Gaol 2: Importing libraries for the models
-* etc...
+* Task/Goal 3:

 ### Update ###